ripple/opensource.ripple.com/docs/xls-56d-batch-transactions/concepts/batch-transactions.md

 Either the `SigningPubKey` and `TxnSignature` fields must be included, or the `Signers` field.

 #### Account

 This is an account that has at least one inner transaction.

 #### SigningPubKey and TxnSignature

 These fields are included if the account is signing with a single signature (as opposed to multi-sign).
 They sign the `Flags` field and the hashes of the transactions in `RawTransactions`.

 #### Signers

 This field is included if the account is signing with multi-sign (as opposed to a single signature).
 It operates equivalently to the `Signers` field used in standard transaction multi-sign.
 This field holds the signatures for the `Flags` field and the hashes of the transactions in `RawTransactions`.

 ## Transaction Fee

 The fee for the outer transaction is twice the base fee (a total of 20 drops when there is no fee escalation), plus the sum of the transaction fees of all the inner transactions (which incorporates factors like higher fees for `multisign` or `AMMCreate`), plus an additional base fee amount for each additional signature in the transaction (for example, from `BatchSigners`).
+Expressed as an equation:

+2 * (Base Fee) + SUM(Inner Transaction Fees) + An additional Base Fee for each additional signature

 The fees for the individual inner transactions are paid in the outer transaction rather than the inner transactions themselves, to ensure that fee escalation is calculated on the total cost of the batch transaction and not just the overhead.